Daveb4444/Nationbuilder-scraper/README.md

 **The import_posts_nb.js script needs to use Fleet login credentials to work**.
 These details aren't passed back anywhere, but users should be careful when storing/sharing these files.

 Both scripts are run on a terminal or command line interface and require the user to make edits to the .env files to match their requirements (see below).
-The scripts have been successfully used to export a combined total of one hundred blog posts from the South Cambs and Cambridgeshire NB sites and import them to the [South Cambs Fleet site](https://001b000000q0nehaan.fleet.praterraines.co.uk).
+The scripts have been successfully used to export a combined total of one hundred posts from the South Cambs and Cambridgeshire NB sites and import them to the [South Cambs Fleet site](https://001b000000q0nehaan.fleet.praterraines.co.uk).

 The files are being shared to allow local parties to import their Nationbuilder blog posts into Fleet articles.
 They are not being shared directly to the Fleet Slack channel as it is expected that users will have experience with a command line environment.
-During the running of the scripts, Typo3 regularly throws errors or bugs outside the control of this script, which may cause concern.
+During the running of the scripts, Typo3 regularly throws errors or bugs outside the control of the scripts, which may cause concern.

 # Definitions
 The following terms are used in this document to refer to content in Nationbuilder and Fleet.